cookpad/trice/README.md

 ### With Rails controller

-This gem aims to give consistency of time handling using refrence time to Rails application.
+This gem aims to serve consistency of time handling using refrence time to Rails application.
 The layer which should set reference time is controller layer, because reference time is one of external input.

 Include `Trice::ControllerMethods` to your controller